 Senate Majority Leader Mitch McConnell said the Senate next week would start debating legislation granting Congress a vote on any deal reached with Iran — a notion Obama has already rejected.
 McConnell, R-Ky., said he was worried about the Obama administration’s “seeming determination to pursue a deal on its own, without the input of the people’s elected representatives.”

 Senators are also pursuing new sanctions on Iran, despite the White House’s insistence that doing so now would scuttle the talks and make it more likely Iran will obtain a nuclear weapon.
 But Senate Democratic leader Harry Reid urged everyone to “take a deep breath” and consider whether new Iran legislation would actually help Israel or merely serve to “score cheap political points.”

 On domestic matters, too, Obama and Republicans are tussling over whether the president’s authority should reign supreme.
 Republicans are looking to the Supreme Court to derail a key component of Obama’s health care law, and hoping the courts will stop Obama where they could not on immigration, too.
-Last month, Republicans successfully passed a bill forcing Obama to approve the Keystone XL pipeline, but Obama promptly vetoed it, although Republicans are attempting this week to override his veto.
+Last month the GOP successfully passed a bill forcing Obama to approve the Keystone XL pipeline, but Obama promptly vetoed it, although Republicans are attempting this week to override his veto.

 In a bit of irony, Obama also faces Democratic resistance to his flexing of presidential power.
 Democrats have opposed Obama’s calls for the authority to negotiate trade deals with Europe and Asia that Congress couldn’t modify.
 And while Republicans have sought to authorize Obama to intensify the U.S. military campaign against the Islamic State group, many Democrats are pushing for a more restrained war powers resolution.